 Here’s a link to my demo site: Doodled style (self hosted WordPress)

-These styles are intended to give you some ideas about how we could develop your own website.
-Any of them could be adapted to make your site unique and you could mix and match elements from different styles if you prefer (hence the term “pick and mix”)
+These styles are intended to give you some ideas about how you could develop your own website.
+Any of them could be adapted to make your site unique, and you could mix and match elements from different styles if you prefer (hence the term “pick and mix”)